 In Bigelow v.
 Virginia, 421 U.S. 809 (1975), the Supreme Court established that at least some commercial advertising should receive First Amendment protection, thereby laying the groundwork for its ruling the next year in Virginia State Board of Pharmacy v.
-Virginia Citizens Consumer Council, Inc. (1976), which established the modern commercial-speech doctrine.
+Virginia Citizens Consumer Council, Inc. (1976), which established the modern commercial speech doctrine.

 Jeffrey Cole Bigelow, managing editor of the Virginia Weekly, was convicted in Virginia for printing an abortion advertisement from a clinic in New York, where abortions were legal.
 Virginia law prohibited persons from encouraging or procuring abortions.
 The lower court that convicted Bigelow fined him $500, and his conviction was affirmed through the Virginia state court system.
 Initially, the U.S. Supreme Court remanded Bigelow’s case in light of its 1973 abortion decisions in Roe v.
 Wade and Doe v.
 Bolton.
 On remand, the Virginia Supreme Court again upheld Bigelow’s conviction, pointing out that Roe v.
 Wade did not mention “the subject of abortion advertising.”

-Abortion ad not pure commercial speech
+Court said ad was not pure commercial speech and was protected